A near godlike being comes to the aid of humanity in what becomes a war for survival

 Xena seemed unperturbed by the speed at which the lift travelled.
 “Of course Daniel,” she replied, giving him a small smile.
-The elevator slowed and came to a sudden halt there was a moment's silence then a clang and a short hiss as pressure was released before the lift the door opened.
+The elevator slowed and came to a sudden halt there was a moment's silence then a clang and a short hiss as pressure was released before the lift door opened.
 A short, stocky man with piercing eyes and an almost fixed laconic grin greeted them.
-It had been some time since Daniel had seen Nathan Franks the last time he recalled the Chief Security Officer had locked him in the brig for his part in an altercation at the Blue Circle Bar.
+It had been some time since Daniel had seen Nathan Franks the last time he recalled was when the Chief Security Officer locked him in the brig for his part in an altercation at the Blue Circle Bar.

 “Captain Cinto I’m to escort you and your guest to see Commander Philips,” Franks grin broadened.
 When he saw Xena, his eyes widened briefly, and he swallowed hard before looking away gesturing with an outstretched hand the direction they where to go.

 “Nice to see you to Nathan, this is Xena by the way,” Daniel said revelling in the security officer’s discomfort.
 Franks gave a slight bow in Xena’s direction while trying not to look directly at her as they walked down a narrow corridor.

 “Do we get time to change and freshen up first?”
 Daniel asked noting how hurried Franks seemed to be.
 Though he had washed and shaved before disembarking, he still wore his work uniform which looked a bit worse for wear, and Xena always wore that same striking blue dress though it looked just as pristine as when they first met.
 He wondered what she would look like in uniform and blushed slightly at were his unguarded thoughts were leading him.